estognetti/disciplinas/README.md

-# UnB
+# Templates created by Prof. Eduardo S Tognetti (UnB)
-Templates para disciplinas e projetos UnB
+Templates for classes and projects